CCJ Removal: 3 Ways to Remove a County Court Judgment in 2024

 • You admitted owing the amount claimed and requested time to pay

-When the court may set aside the judgment
+When the court may set aside the CCJ

 If the claimant followed the procedural rules correctly, the judgment is valid.
 However, the court still has the discretion to set aside the judgment if

-• there is some other good reason why the judgment should be set aside.
+• there is some other good reason why the court should set aside the judgment.

 This is known as the discretionary ground.

-If the claim form was sent to a previous address, this is often viewed as a good reason to set aside the judgment.
+If the court documents were sent to a previous address, the court usually views that as a good reason to set aside the judgment.

-Sometimes, it’s necessary to make a formal application and attend a hearing before the court will set aside the CCJ.
-However, if the claimant consents to the judgment being set aside, this should not be necessary.
+Sometimes, a hearing is necessary before the court sets aside the CCJ.
+However, this shouldn’t be necessary if the claimant consents to the judgment being set aside.

 Can the judgment be set aside if you’ve paid it?

 Defendants may sometimes be reluctant to pay a CCJ because they think it’s an admission that the CCJ is valid.
-However, paying a CCJ is not a barrier to having it set aside.
+However, paying a CCJ is not a barrier to the court setting it aside.

 Although paying the CCJ may make it more difficult to persuade the court that you have a defence, that is only one of the grounds to have it set aside.
 If you’re concerned about how it will affect a judge’s view of your case, you should make clear that you are paying without admission of liability.